bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <h3 id="fears-and-emotions">Fears and Emotions</h3>

 <p>We all have them and in many ways it is what makes us human.
-They are not bad things, but sometimes they can have exaggerated effects on us and it can be difficult to control those effects especially during work.
+They are not bad things, but sometimes they can have exaggerated effects on us and it can be difficult to control those effects especially during work.<b>#EmotionsAreComplicated</b>
  </p>
    <div style="display: flex ; justify-content: center;"><img src="https://mooc-images.ncl.ac.uk/comfort/images/wordcloud4.png" style="width: 300px; max-width: 100%; height: auto;" alt="Click for the larger version." /></div>